 Porting sndio, consists in writing a module for the sndio library; it's around a thousand of lines of C. The sndio daemon itself uses this library for audio I/O so it requires virtually no porting efforts.

-There's a unfinished ALSA port, if you're interested in working on it, drop an email to firstname.lastname@example.org.
+There's a working Linux port, see the installation instructions.
+If you're interested in working on it, drop an email to email@example.com.